martalmeida/nmf3d/README.md

 ### Tridimensional Normal Mode Functions

 ##### About the software:
- - NMF3d includes a Python and a Matlab version
+ - NMF3D includes a Python and a Matlab version
- - works with both python 2 and 3
+ - works with both Python 2 and 3
- - for the python version, Numpy and Scipy are required; netCDF4 is recommended
+ - for the Python version, Numpy and Scipy are required; netCDF4 is recommended

 ##### References:
  - A. Kasahara (1984).
 The Linear Response of a Stratified Global Atmosphere to